psoumyap/DevInvoice/readme.md

 5. Create a database like below create database invoice;
-6. USE invoice, copy the scripts from t_database.sql and run it in mysql.
+6. USE invoice, copy the scripts from t_user.sql and run it in mysql.
    Now you have tables created.

  ## Execution